 That’s when I realized that I was in danger.
 It was like a bolt of lightning had struck feet from me.
 I ran for my car and didn’t even put on my seatbelt until I reached the gate.
 I floored it, to get away.
 My friends followed suit.

 I was about ten miles away before I felt that whatever-it-was had stopped following me.
 And, I was terrified, because I didn’t want to die.

-I may never know if this is what my friend, Nancy, experienced.
+I may never know if this is what my friend, Noreen, experienced.
 She was dead less than a week after she encountered whatever-it-is.
 (It was a sudden and mysterious death.)